aildnont/HIFIS-model/README.md

 6. Execute [train.py](src/train.py).
 The experiment's logs will be located in _results/logs/hparam_search/_, and the directory name will be the current time in the following format: _yyyymmdd-hhmmss_.
-These logs contain information on the value of validation set metrics at different combinations of hyperparameters.
+These logs contain information on test set metrics with models trained on different combinations of hyperparameters.
 The logs can be visualized by running [TensorBoard](https://www.tensorflow.org/tensorboard) locally.
 See below for an example of a view offered by the HParams dashboard of TensorBoard.
 Each point represents 1 training run.
-The graph compares values of hyperparameters to validation set metrics.
+The graph compares values of hyperparameters to test set metrics.

 ![alt text](documents/readme_images/hparam_example.png "A sample HParams dashboard view")